Problems We Found In Bakersfield Drinking Water

 Volatile Organic Compounds Detected In Bakersfield Tap Water

 Volatile Organic Comounds (VOCs) are a class of chemicals that can enter the water supply from runoff and industrial discharge.
-Bakersfield's water tested positive for low levels of Dibromochloropropane, 1,2-Dichloroethylene, 1,2-Dichloropropane, Tetrachloroethylene, and Trichloroethylene.
+Bakersfield's drinking water tested positive for low levels of Dibromochloropropane, 1,2-Dichloroethylene, 1,2-Dichloropropane, Tetrachloroethylene, and Trichloroethylene.

 Disinfection Byproducts (DBPs) In Bakersfield Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Although these chemicals are not currently regulated very well, the EPA has admitted that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-Bakersfield's tap water has relatively high levels of the two regulated classes of disinfection byproducts (trihalomethanes & haloacetic acids).
+Bakersfield's water quality has relatively high levels of the two regulated classes of disinfection byproducts (trihalomethanes & haloacetic acids).

 Chlorine In Bakersfield Drinking Water